 From the date of issuance until March 15, 2024, the Series A Preferred Stock were redeemable at the Company's option for either (i) cash, in whole or in part, at a price per share equal to the \$5.00 liquidation preference, plus an amount equal to all dividends accrued and unpaid (whether or not authorized or declared), if any, until the redemption date on each share of Series A Preferred Stock to be redeemed (the "Cash Redemption Price") or (ii) subject to the Company's satisfaction of certain conditions, a number of shares of common stock (the "Underlying Shares"), in whole only and not in part, equal to the Cash Redemption Price, divided by the share price of the common stock as measured by the product of (a) the 60-day volume weighted average price ("VWAP") from the date immediately preceding the date the Company provides notice of its intent to redeem the Series A Preferred Stock and (b) 110%.
-The maximum number of shares of common stock (the "Ceiling") and the minimum number of shares of common stock that the Company shall be required to issue in order to redeem the shares of Series A Preferred Stock in full shall not exceed 3,000,000 shares of common stock (the "Ceiling") and the minimum number of shares of common stock that the Company shall be required to issue in order to redeem the shares of Series A Preferred Stock, to, but not including, the date of the redemption, all dividends accrued (whether or not authorized or declared) on the Series A Preferred Stock, to, but not including, the date of the redemption or (ii) at any time after August 10, 2023, and before redemption of the Series A Preferred Stock, to common stock to a rate lower than \$0.0396 per share per month.
-Each of the Floor and the Ceiling was subject to proportionate adjustments for any share splits (including those effected pursuant to a distribution of the Company's common stock), subdivisions, reclassifications or combinations with respect to the Company's common stock as described in the Articles Supplementary.
+The maximum number of shares of the Company's common stock that it will be required to issue in order to redeem the shares of Series A Preferred Stock in full shall not exceed 3,000,000 shares of common stock (the "Ceiling") and the minimum number of shares of common stock that the Company shall be required to issue in order to redeem the shares of Series A Preferred Stock in full shall be no less than 2,200,000 shares (the "Floor"); provided that the Ceiling would not apply if (i) the Company failed to pay as of the date of the redemption, all dividends accrued (whether or not authorized or declared) on the Series A Preferred Stock, to, but not including, the date of the redemption or (ii) at any time after August 10, 2023, and before redemption of the Series A Preferred Stock, to proportionate adjustments for any share splits (including those effected pursuant to a distribution of the Company's common stock), subdivisions, reclassifications or combinations with respect to the Company's common stock as described in the Articles Supplementary.